By: Carmen Willings

 count, define, identify, label, list, match, name, quote, recall, recite, recognize, record, relate, repeat, sequence, tell, underline, write

-If the goal focuses on the student's ability to grasp meaning, explain, or restate ideas, or in other ways demonstrate understanding of facts and ideas learned, consider using these action words:
+If the goal focuses on the student's ability to grasp the meaning, explain, or restate ideas, or in other ways demonstrate an understanding of facts and ideas learned, consider using these action words:

 choose, cite examples of, conclude, demonstrate, describe, determine, differentiate, discriminate, discuss, explain, express, give in own words, identify, interpret, locate, paraphrase, pick, predict, report, restate, review, recognize, select, summarize, tell, translate, respond, practice, stimulates